kaedejohnson/jerusalem_maps_epfl_dh405/README.md

 Please refer to our [Wiki page](https://fdh.epfl.ch/index.php/Extracting_Toponyms_from_Maps_of_Jerusalem) for detailed methods and analysis.

 ## Deliverables:
+1. A novel, general-use, and computationally accessible toponym extraction pipeline capable of improving accuracy for pre-trained SOTA neural network models.
+One should find this in pipeline.ipynb, from "3: Label combination" onward.
-1. A set of X ground truth toponyms across 3 historical maps of Jerusalem.
+2. A set of 341 ground truth toponyms across 3 historical maps of Jerusalem.
 One should find these json files as dependences/ground_truth_labels/{map_name}.json.
-2. A set of X extracted toponyms across 3 historical maps of Jerusalem.
+3. A set of X extracted toponyms across 3 historical maps of Jerusalem.
 One should find the resulting polygons in json files as processed/strec/{map_name}/final.json.
+4. A set of 2,469 labels denoting font similarity in images of toponyms.
+One should find the resulting labels in dependences/ground_truth_labels/ground_truth_labels.json.